DavidykZhao/DavidykZhao.github.io/_posts/2019-08-27-Pytorch-transformers.md

 comments: true
 ---

-This is a post I originially published in the famout data science blog Towards Data Science.
+This is a post I originially published in the famous data science blog Towards Data Science.
 It has been retweeted by the NLP giant Hugging Face.
+This post bridged the gap between the APIs of Fastai and Hugging Face's Pytorch-transformers.
+What it essentially does is to wrap the model object from Pytorch-transformers into the highly flexible Fastai training API.
+In this way, we could combine the state-of-the-art pretrained model from Pytorch-transformers, with the advanced deep learning tricks such as one cycle traning and infinite callback systems from Fastai.

-This post introduces a way to incorporate the Pytorch-transformers model into fastai framework, after the update of Pytorch-transformers.
+This post introduces two ways to incorporate the Pytorch-transformers model into fastai framework, after the recent update of Pytorch-transformers.

 The post to the article is [here](https://towardsdatascience.com/best-of-two-worlds-pytorch-transformers-meets-fastai-5fd51ef34b0f){:target="_blank"}